OpenIntelHunter/responsible-disclosures/2025-07-siemens-espana-plc.md

 - The purpose is to raise awareness and improve industrial cybersecurity hygiene

 ---
 ## Disclosure Note

-A responsible disclosure email was sent to **abuse@telefonica.es** on **July 13, 2025**, providing the technical details and a link to this case report.
+Responsible disclosure email sent to **abuse@telefonica.es** on **July 13, 2025**, including full technical details and a link to this case file.
 Awaiting acknowledgment or resolution.

 ---
 ## Analyst Note